Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Run git hotfix with the shortcut name.
 - [ ] Assign a shortcut or command using git options file.
 - [ ] Use the git custom-key command.
-- [x] Create an alias usin the git config command.
+- [x] Create an alias using the git config command.

 #### Q29.
 What is the status of the beta-notes.js file in the following output?